Advice

 You can help ensure your fuel injectors remain healthy and operate at peak capacity by doing two things.

-Unless you are experiencing one or more of the dirty fuel injector symptoms listed above, don’t be concerned about flushing the injectors.
-Buying quality gas and following the maintenance schedule outlined in the owner’s manual should keep the fuel injectors performing at peak efficiency for miles and miles to come, while maintaining your car’s value over time.
+Unless you are experiencing one or more of the dirty fuel injector symptoms listed above, don’t be too concerned about flushing the injectors.
+Buying quality gas and keeping up with routine maintenance should keep the fuel injectors performing at peak efficiency for miles to come, and in turn, help retain your car’s value over time.

 RELATED: Car Maintenance Guide: Everything You Need To Know